rusthon/Rusthon/examples/unreal_plugin.md

 If your plugin requires building external libraries, you could add it here.
 note: this script is triggered after compile by `--run=install-plugin.py` above.

+TODO fix, how come this is not forcing Unreal to fully rebuild the plugin?

 @install-plugin.py